-Departing this mortal coil can be a complicated and damaging affair; stories abound of families emerging from a death with bruised fortunes, internecine fighting, and muddled medical directives.
-For many, fear and denial prevents proper planning around death and incapacitation, allowing a conventional taboo to precipitate painful outcomes.
+Departing this mortal coil can be a complicated affair.
+There are tales aplenty of family illness or death resulting in bruised fortunes, internecine fighting, and muddled medical directives.
+For many, fear and denial prevent proper planning for death or incapacitation, yet avoiding these taboos can result in catastrophic outcomes.

-Talking about death won’t kill you, and timely, structured conversations with beneficiaries can avert potential catastrophe.
+We know timely, structured conversations with beneficiaries can avert potential catastrophe, but discussing the finite nature of our existence can be off-putting or even scary.
 Legacy Foundry’s suite of tools makes these discussions painless, productive, and personally fulfilling.

-Without deliberate conversations about your wishes, an otherwise sterling legacy can be undermined by mistaken assumptions, unspoken or outdated plans, and legal complication.
-How we pass the torch is no less important than the pains taken to light it, and Legacy Foundry exists to thread the needle between thorny financial, emotional, and interpersonal issues that might otherwise prevent good end of life planning.
-We help our members create definitive pathways for unexpected circumstances, and the completion of our full course should allow you to conclude life intentionally, with the full support of your family.
-With the proper plans in place, children, grandchildren, and other beneficiaries can flourish instead of fighting their way through a fog of fear and uncertainty.
-Let Legacy Foundry help you put those plans in place.
+Without deliberate conversations about your wishes, an otherwise sterling legacy can be undermined by mistaken assumptions, unspoken or outdated plans, and even legal complication.
+How we pass the torch is no less important than the pains taken to light it, and Legacy Foundry helps navigate thorny financial, emotional, and interpersonal issues that might otherwise prevent superior end of life planning.
+Our members create clear strategies for difficult circumstances, and the completion of our course will help you conclude life intentionally – with the full support of your family.
+Legacy Foundry encourages children, grandchildren, and other beneficiaries to preempt their fears and work with you on a plan to ensure the entire family to flourishes in any eventuality.
+Allow Legacy Foundry to guide your family through these crucial plans, and gain peace of mind and confidence for the future.

-Legacy Foundry helps its users strengthen, rekindle, and establish relationships with benefactors, as they create a plan of action for their final days.
+Legacy Foundry helps families rekindle and strengthen relationships, as members create a joint plan of action for their final days.
 Users may construct personality profiles, share stories, and use discussion guides to help forge a coherent, unified, and secure vision for the last phase of life.

-Legacy Foundry has compiled and summarized research on the pitfalls and opportunities presented by a family member’s serious hospitalization, passing, or need for long-term care.
-Guided exercises and instructional videos help users navigate difficult conversations and challenging relationships.
+Legacy Foundry has performed extensive research on the pitfalls and even opportunities presented by a serious hospitalization, passing, or need for long-term care.
+Guided exercises and instructional videos help users navigate challenging conversations and difficult relationships to create a family strategy everyone can rely on.

-Legacy Foundry provides a secure digital space for users to engage one another, share ideas and memories, protect documents, and facilitate productive communication.
-As life changes occur, some agreements will require evolution, and we make it easy to include your family in any requisite updates.
+Legacy Foundry provides rock-solid digital storage where users can share ideas and memories, protect documents, and facilitate productive communication.
+As life advances, your family strategies may change, and we make it easy to ensure your loved ones are kept abreast of any evolution in your plans.

 Legacy Foundry helps families strengthen, rekindle, and even establish relationships across generations, building a response framework for medical emergencies or a death in the family.